ascott1/bigSlide.js/README.md

 		left: -15.625em; /*right or left and the width of your navigation panel*/
 		width: 15.625em; /*should match the above value*/
 	}

+Additionally, any elements that use the `.push` class should be relatively positioned:

+  .wrap {
+    position: relative;
+  }

 ## License

 The MIT License (MIT)